Road to 3D Gaussian Splatting

 Problem Overview

-3D Gaussian Splatting is a deep learning method to create an implicit 3D representation of a scene, which allows for projecting the scene on to a 2D surface from different view points.The 3D representation is learned from a view available images of the same scene from different view points, along with their camera position information.
+3D Gaussian Splatting is a deep learning-based method used to create an implicit 3D representation of a scene, which allows for projecting the scene on to a 2D surface from different view points.The 3D representation is learned from a view available images of the same scene from different view points, along with their camera position information.
 The goal is to make the representation general enough so that we can project the scene on to novel view points.
 Also, whatever representation we have, we need to have an algorithm to allow rendering for rendering to a 2D image.

 Representations of a 3D Scene